Azure/policy-compliance-scan/README.md

 ## Dependencies on other Github Actions

 * Azure Login Action: Authenticate using [Azure Login](https://github.com/Azure/login)  action.
-The Policy Compliance Scan action assumes that the underlying credentials have sufficient permissions to trigger azure policy compliance scan.
-For more details on permissions for Azure Policy checkout: [TODO]
+The Policy Compliance Scan action assumes that the underlying SPN credentials have sufficient permissions to trigger azure policy compliance scan.
 Once login is done, the next set of Actions in the workflow can perform tasks such as triggering the compliance scan and fetching the compliance state of resources.

 ### Sample workflow to trigger a scan on a subscription